EIP-7761: EXTCODETYPE instruction

 After EIP-7702 is activated, the discrimination between EOAs and contract accounts using EXTCODESIZE

-(or HASCODE
+(or EXTCODETYPE

 ) has an edge case: Whenever an EOA sets its code to a contract account which does not respond as expected to an onERC721Received